testinnplayin/wtd-pwa-test/README.md

 <a name="sockets"></a>
 ### 2. Socket Events

-So far only there are two socket events set up: Dohicky activation and Whatchamagigger creation.
+So far there are two socket events set up: Dohicky activation and Whatchamagigger creation.
 The latter is hooked up to a push notification system.

 [Top](#toc)